RamonBecker/RamonBecker/README.md

 ### Hi there 👋, my name is Ramon Becker.
 I like ☕ and readings 📚, but I really like to develop 💻.
 I hope I can contribute to you and our community :call_me_hand:.

-- 👨‍🎓 I am currently majoring in Systems Analysis and Development at the Federal Institute of Santa Catarina (IFSC).

 ##
 <div align="center">
 <img height="180em" src="https://github-readme-stats.vercel.app/api?username=RamonBecker&show_icons=true&theme=dracula"/>